Cabin Furniture Ideas

 New Furniture Ideas for the Cottage and Cabin

-If you have decided to splurge a bit and want to add some new furniture to the cabin or cottage, here are a few ideas that won’t break the bank.
+If you have decided to splurge a bit and want to add some new furniture to the cabin or cottage, here are a few ideas.

 Saddle Seat Stool

-The advantage of a stool is that it provides a new look but doesn’t take up a lot of space.
-If the kitchen is large enough it can be a nice addition as a spot for guests to sit and chat when you are getting a meal ready.
+Saddle stools are decorative, practical, and don’t take up a lot of space.
+If the kitchen is large enough, a new stool can be a nice addition to give guests a spot to sit and chat while you prepare appetizers or a meal.

 These cottage classics come in many styles.
 Whether for the deck or dock, they are more than just required cottage items, they are also practical, durable, and won’t blow over every time there is a gust of wind.